eantz/subscribermanager/readme.md

 Response :
 ```
 {
-    field: // identical to single subscriber in subscriber list API
+    subscriber: // identical to single subscriber in subscriber list API
 }
 ```